KuShuSec/KuShu-Atama/README.md

 ## 🧠 Description

-The core content is a detailed mind map of hybrid attack and defense strategies within Microsoft Entra environments (formerly Azure AD).
+The core content is a detailed mind map of attack and defense strategies within Microsoft Entra environments (formerly Azure AD).
 It serves as an educational and planning resource for:

 - Security professionals designing layered defenses
 - Threat analysts modeling attack surfaces